aquaranto/HIREME/HIREME.md

 * **a student**

 I am currently in the process of teaching myself how to program.
-I worked my way through the web development track on TeamTreeHouse and I completed a computer science course through coursera.org.
+I worked my way through the web development track on TeamTreeHouse, I have read/worked through many books and tutorials, and I completed a computer science course through coursera.org.

 I am also attending as many conferences and ruby meetups as possible.
 I love meeting all of the intelligent people and absorbing as much knowledge as I can from them.